juspay/omnix/README.md

 # nix-browser

 🚧 This project is a work in progress.
-The ultimate goal is to create something that inspires people towards [Nix](https://zero-to-flakes.com/).
+The ultimate goal is to create a GUI app that inspires people towards using [Nix](https://zero-to-flakes.com/).

 ## Getting Started